Kallemakela/MTS2MP4/README.md

    # Use "./" prefix for relative paths and full path for absolute paths

    # Source directory for .MTS files
-   SOURCE_DIR="/CARD/STREAM"
+   SOURCE_DIR="/Volumes/CARD/PRIVATE/AVCHD/BDMV/STREAM"

    # Destination directory for converted .MP4 files
    DESTINATION_DIR="./STREAM_MP4"
    ```

-2. Run the script by double-clicking the `MTS2MP4.command` or using the following command:
+2. Run the script by using the following command:

    ```
    ./MTS2MP4.sh